Article 1: Name

 3.1.
-To promote, foster, and maintain links between members of the Association, all past and current residents of the Hall, and those with a formal attachment or relationship with the Hall, and the University of Bristol hereinafter called the “University”;
+To build and maintain links between members of the Association, all current and former residents, staff and friends of the Hall, the Alumni Association and the University;

-3.3.
-To communicate with members of the Association regularly; and providing information about activities and the business of the Association, the Hall and the University;
+3.4.
+To communicate with members of the Association regularly about the activities of the Association and the University;

 Article 4: Membership

 4.1.
-The following shall be eligible members of the Association:
+The following persons will be eligible for membership of the Association:

 4.1.1.
-All persons who are, or have been, resident in the Hall as students of the University for a period of not less than one academic term;
+All those who are, or have been, resident in the Hall as undergraduate or postgraduate students of the University for a period of not less than one academic term;

-4.1.3.
-Such other persons or groups of persons that the Executive Committee hereinafter called the “Committee” deem to have or have had a special relationship or formal attachment with or made an outstanding contribution to the Hall.
+4.1.2.
+Such other persons that the Executive Committee, hereinafter called ‘the Committee’ deem to have or have had a significant relationship with the Association or the Hall, which may include members of staff.

 4.2.
-All applications for membership to the Association, except Honorary Memberships, shall be considered and decided upon by the Committee at a meeting.
-The decision of the Committee in relation to the application shall be final.
-Following the decision to reject an application, for whatever reason, the applicant may not reapply for membership until a period of no less than six months has expired.
+All applications for membership to the Association, except Honorary Members, will be considered at a quorate meeting of the Committee and approved or rejected by a simple majority.
+The decision of the Committee in relation to the application will be final.

 4.3.
-Persons granted membership of the Association shall pay such membership subscriptions as determined by the Committee and ratified at the a General Meeting for the period specified in Article 4.4 for that category of membership, or as determined by the Committee and ratified at a General Meeting from the date of the accepted membership application or renewal.
+Persons granted membership of the Association will pay annual subscriptions as determined by the Committee and ratified at the Annual General Meeting, from the date of membership approval or renewal.

 4.4.
-The categories of membership of the Association shall be:
+The categories of membership of the Association will be:

+4.4.1.
+Student Member – being a person who is a former resident of the Hall in accordance with Article 4.1.1. and a current student of the University.
+Such persons will have the status of a Student Member of the Association until they cease to be a student of the University.

 4.4.2.
-Student Member – being a person who is a former resident of the Hall in accordance with Article 4.1.1, a current undergraduate of the University and does not qualify for membership under Article 4.4.1.
-Such persons will have the status of a Student Member of the Association until they cease to be an undergraduate of the University.
+Alumni Member – being a person who is a former resident of the Hall in accordance with Article 4.1.1. and an alumni of the University.
+Such persons will have the status of an Alumni Member of the Association for a period of three years.

 4.4.3.
-Alumni (Full) Member – being a person who is a former resident of the Hall in accordance with Article 4.1.1, an alumnus or alumna of the University and does not qualify for membership under Article 4.4.1.
-Such persons will have the status of a Alumni Member of the Association for a period of three years.
+Associate Member – being a person not eligible for membership under Article 4.1.1.
+Such persons will have the status of an Associate Member of the Association for a period of three years.

 4.4.4.
-Associate Member – being a person not otherwise eligible for membership under Article 4.1.1 or 4.1.2 whom the Committee deems to have a special or formal attachment or relationship with the Hall.
-Such persons will have the status of an Associate Member of the Association and hold the same privileges as an Alumni Member, with the exception that they are not eligible for election to the Committee, for a period of three years.

-4.4.5.
-Honorary Member – being a person who may, or may not, be otherwise eligible for membership under Article 4.1.1, who, in the opinion of the members of the Association, has given outstanding service to the Association and/or the Hall.
-Such persons will have the status of an Honorary Member of the Association for life and are exempt from the payment of subscription fees.
-Honorary Members require ratification at a General Meeting before membership is conferred.
+Honorary Member – being a person who may, or may not, be eligible for membership under Article 4.1.1., who, in the opinion of the members of the Association, has given outstanding service to the Association and/or the Hall.
+Such persons will have the status of an Honorary Member of the Association and are exempt from the payment of subscription fees for life.

 Article 5: Finances

 5.1.
-The Association shall hold one community banking account hereinafter called the “main account” which will be used for everyday business.
-At such a time that the Committee sees fit, a reserve account may be opened to hold contingent monies.
+The Association will hold one community banking current account, which will be used for everyday business.
+At such a time that the Committee sees fit, reserve or savings accounts, may be opened to hold contingent monies.

 5.2.
-Two signatories will be required to endorse payments from any main or reserve account of the Association from any combination of the Chairman, the Vice-Chairman, the Treasurer, and the Secretary.
+Two signatories will be required to endorse payments from the Association’s current account from a combination of the Chair, Vice-Chair, Treasurer, and Secretary.

 5.3.
-No payments will be made directly from any reserve account held by the Association.
-All monies must be transferred into the main account from where payment will be made in accordance with Article 5.2.
+No payments will be made directly from any reserve or savings account.
+All monies must be transferred into the current account from which payment will be made in accordance with Article 5.2.

 5.4.
-Membership subscriptions (excluding Resident members – see Article 5.5) will be set annually and charged individually by the Association as decided at the Annual General Meeting and will reflect the forthcoming year’s subscriptions.
+Membership subscriptions will be set annually as decided by the Committee and ratified at the Annual General Meeting, and will reflect the forthcoming year’s subscriptions.